MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-616-under-billing-onelake-storage.md

 ---
-title: Known issue - Under billing of OneLake storage for January 26 2024
+title: Known issue - Under-billing of OneLake storage for January 26 2024
-description: A known issue is posted where OneLake storage is under billing for January 26 2024.
+description: A known issue is posted where OneLake storage is under-billing for January 26 2024.
 author: mihart
 ms.author: jessicamo
 ms.topic: troubleshooting